Francesco-Zeno-Costanzo/hyloa/docs/index.rst

 ..
-Hysteresis Analysis documentation master file, created by sphinx-quickstart on YYYY-MM-DD.
+Hyloa documentation master file, created by sphinx-quickstart on YYYY-MM-DD.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========================================
-Hysteresis Analysis - Documentation
+HYLOA - Documentation
 ========================================

-Welcome to the official documentation of **Hysteresis Analysis**, a software for analyzing hysteresis loops.
+Welcome to the official documentation of **HYsteresis LOop Analysis**, a software for analyzing hysteresis loops.

 .. image:: _static/hysteresis_logo.png
    :scale: 30%
-   :alt: Logo di Hysteresis Analysis
+   :alt: Logo di hyloa
    :align: center

 **Documentation index:**